KalamPinjar/CipherWeb/README.md

 2. Set up Firebase configuration in `src/firebaseConfig.js` with your Firebase project details.

+### Setting up Firebase:
+1. Create a new project on Firebase and note down your Firebase project configuration.

+2.Replace the placeholder Firebase configuration in the project wherever it's required with your actual Firebase project configuration.
+This is typically found in files where Firebase SDK is initialized.
+(Go through all js and html files)

 ### Running the Application

 1. Start the development server: